 Garden Village doesn’t necessarily mean big gardens, but it does mean a green approach to development, lots of green space and places to enjoy outdoor activities.
 Our intention is develop a place that has the right balance between urban areas and countryside, the existing landscaping providing the background to the development.

 Yes.
 There will be a mix of different types of housing to buy and to rent, at market and affordable rates … and there will be opportunity to build your own home or have one custom built to your own specification.
-Homes will be adaptable to encourage long term occupation which helps to build a community.
+Homes will be adaptable to encourage long term occupation - which helps to build a strong community.

 The Garden Village is located next to the existing Kingsmill Industrial Estate and is close to the M5.
 New public transport links are being explored to provide fast bus transport to Exeter and a new railway link to Exeter and Taunton and beyond.

-The Garden Village has the potential to provide flexible living space that can adapt to home working, supported by a number work hubs and fast broadband.
+The Garden Village has the potential to provide flexible living space that can adapt to home working, supported by a number of work hubs and fast broadband.

 Please see the Infrastructure page for details of new transport infrastructure proposed for the area.
-The Garden Village will have an emphasis on walking and cycling, and new public transport is planned, for example new buses and potentially a new railway station.
+The Garden Village will have an emphasis on walking and cycling, and new public transport is planned, for example new buses and a new railway station.

 One of the key challenges is to ensure that the Garden Village is integrated with Cullompton itself and has good physical and social links with the town.